R/sperrorest_resampling.R

 percentage of sample; argument passed to get_small_tiles.
 Will be ignored

-if NULL
+if NULL.

 integer >=0: minimum number of samples per partition; argument

 passed to get_small_tiles.
-Will be ignored if NULL
+Will be ignored if NULL.

 argument to be passed to tile_neighbors

-(default), return a represampling object;
+if FALSE (default), return a represampling object;

-(used internally by other sperrorest functions), return a
+if TRUE (used internally by other sperrorest functions), return a

-containing factor vectors (see Value)
+list containing factor vectors (see Value)

 numeric vector: cross-validation repetitions to be